newrelic/nri-perfmon/README.md

 * counter = "Buffercachehitratio"

-Putting that all together, you would add the following under `counterList`:
+Putting that all together, you would add the following under `counterlist`:

 ```javascript
 {